 In many cases, yes.
-It must be (1) reasonably limited in scope, (2) necessary to protect the employer’s important business interest, (3) supported by consideration, and (4) reasonable as to not impose an undue hardship on the employee.
+The anti-competition language must be (1) reasonably limited in scope, (2) necessary to protect the employer's important business interest, (3) supported by consideration, and (4) reasonable as to not impose an undue hardship on the employee.

-Our Pittsburgh lawyers sincerely appreciate the trust placed in us by our clients to litigate non-compete agreements.
+Our Pittsburgh lawyers deeply appreciate the trust placed in us by our clients to litigate non-compete agreements.
 This article is offered to answer some of the common questions posed to us daily.